Praveenanagaraji22/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 # Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored

 ## AIM:
 To write a program to predict the marks scored by a student using the simple linear regression model.

 ## Equipments Required:
 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm

 1. Import the needed packages.
-2. Assigning hours To X and Scores to Y.
+2. Assigning hours to x and scores to y.
 3. Plot the scatter plot.
-4. Use mse,rmse,mae formmula to find the values.
+4. Use mse,rmse,mae formula to find the values.

 ## Program: